aclaf/flagrant/docs/explanation/concepts.md

 **Non-greedy unbounded arity** (`greedy=False`) - The default behavior for unbounded options.
 The parser consumes values until encountering a stopping condition: another option (arguments starting with `-`), a subcommand name, the end-of-options delimiter `--`, or the end of the argument sequence.
 This mode respects natural command-line boundaries and allows other options and positionals to follow.

-Optional non-greedy unbounded with arity `(0, None)` and `greedy=False` consumes zero or more values until hitting a boundary:
+The optional non-greedy unbounded pattern with arity `(0, None)` and `greedy=False` consumes zero or more values until hitting a boundary:

 ```bash
 program --include *.txt --verbose